-- 22. As reported in a previous follow-up report, most of the examiners' recommended measures were met with the enactment of the FIUTTA.
+23. As reported in a previous follow-up report, most of the examiners' recommended measures were met with the enactment of the FIUTTA.
 These included implementation of a legislative framework with a view to gaining membership to the Egmont Group, introduction of periodic reports by the FIU on its operations and issuing of public reports and strengthening and restructuring of staff of the FIU.
+With regard to Egmont membership, the authorities advise that the FIU had made amendments to the FIUTTA in August 2012 to address Egmont's concerns and had responded to Egmont in September 2012 with regard to all issues that were raised.
+In July 2013, the membership application will be considered by the Egmont Plenary.

-With regard to Egmont membership, the authorities advise that the current application for Egmont membership was not approved by the Legal Working Group.
-The FIU has submitted a request through their sponsors to obtain further information on the deficiencies identified so they can be addressed. - 23.
-Concern about the autonomy of the FIU was indicated in the previous follow-up reports with regard to employment of staff since some staff appointments are approved by the Public Services Commission and other positions are approved by the Permanent Secretary of the Ministry of Finance.
-While procedures allow for the consultation of the FIU Director in the employment of staff the authorities should consider measures which ensure that the FIU Director's consultation is neither overruled nor ignored thereby undermining the autonomy of the FIU and its effective operation as required by FATF standards. - 24.
+- 24. Concern about the autonomy of the FIU was indicated in the previous follow-up reports with regard to employment of staff since some staff appointments are approved by the Public Services Commission and other positions are approved by the Permanent Secretary of the Ministry of Finance.
+Section 7 of the FIUTTA which revises section 3 of the FIUTT provides for the appointment of members of staff, consultants and experts after consultation with or on the advice of the Director of the FIU.
+This provision makes the FIU Director's consultation a legal requirement and therefore removes concern about the FIU's autonomy in this regard. - 25.
 With regard to the recommendation that the FIU consider the introduction of public periodic reports about its operations including ML and TF trends, the FIU Annual Reports for 2010 and 2011 were presented in the Parliament of Trinidad and Tobago on January 27, 2012 in accordance with section 18(2) of the FIUTTA.
+The Annual Report for 2012 was submitted to the Minister of Finance on November 23, 2012.
 The reports were also made available to the public and published on the FIU's website.
 The reports contain trends and typologies and statistics on the operations of the FIU.
 In addition local and foreign trends and typologies on money laundering are also available on the FIU's website.
-Given the above, the issues of autonomy and Egmont membership remain outstanding.
+Given the above, the issue of Egmont membership remains outstanding.